RezaGonabadi77/crypto-filter-watchlist/README.md

 ## Examples

-For a quick demonstration, refer to the provided Jupyter Notebook file (`crypto_market_analysis.ipynb`) in this repository.
+For a quick demonstration, refer to the provided Jupyter Notebook file (`crypto-engulfing-pinbar-chart.ipynb`) in this repository.

 ## Contributing